harsh159357/contacts/README.md

   const String GOOGLE_PLACE_API_KEY = "REPLACE_IT_WITH_YOUR_OWN_API_KEY";

-### Not Interested in doing above steps just clone this repo and use it as it is already hosted on Free Web Host 000webhost [hafinse](https://hafinse.000webhostapp.com/contact/)
+### Not Interested in doing above steps just clone this repo and use it as it is already hosted [bingedev](https://bingedev.com/contact/)

 ## Things you can learn through this project -
 1. Hero Animation from a Contact List Item to Contact Detail.